 At the end of each computation cycle, the values of any wrapped output pins are then copied to the relevant dummy input pin, thus allowing the output data to be used any as input data on the next cycle.

-Wrapped pins are denoted by a "
+Wrapped pins are denoted by a "<" symbol, as shown on a container symbol:-

 ... or within the container itself:-